Hassan Adams

 Hassan Olawale Adams (born June 20, 1984) is an American former professional basketball player.
-He played college basketball for Arizona.
+He played college basketball for the Arizona Wildcats.
+Adams was selected in the 2006 NBA draft by the New Jersey Nets and played in the National Basketball Association (NBA) for two seasons with the Nets and Toronto Raptors.
+He also played overseas in Italy, Serbia, the Philippines, Venezuela and Singapore.

 High school career

-Adams attended Westchester High School in Westchester, Los Angeles, where he averaged 18 points, 5 rebounds and 3 assists while leading his team to a 32–2 record, the California State Division I-A Championship, and a USA Today No. 1 ranking in his senior year.
+Adams played at Phineas Banning High School in Wilmington, Los Angeles, for his freshman season and Verbum Dei Jesuit High School in Los Angeles during his sophomore season.
+Adams transferred to Westchester High School in Westchester, Los Angeles, where he averaged 18 points, 5 rebounds and 3 assists while leading his team to a 32–2 record, the California State Division I-A Championship, and a USA Today No. 1 ranking in his senior year.
 A McDonald's All-American and second team Parade All-America pick.
 Named California Mr. Basketball, the first guard to receive the honor since Baron Davis in 1997.

 Collegiate career

 Adams played collegiately at the University of Arizona from 2002 to 2006.
 Adams played primarily at the small forward position under coach Lute Olson and wore number 21 throughout his collegiate career.
 He was named All-Pac-10 First Team in 2006.

 Professional career

 In the 2006 NBA draft, Adams was selected by the New Jersey Nets in the second round with the 54th pick.
 In pre-draft workouts, Adams was injured after Texas forward P. J. Tucker stepped on his foot.
 Adams made the Nets roster and in his rookie year and started eight games, finishing with 61 played games that season.
 He scored his first points on November 24.
 On November 29, 2006, Adams scored a career-high 16 points against the Boston Celtics in 23 minutes of playing time.
 On July 14, 2007, the Nets waived Adams.

 Adams worked out with the Cleveland Cavaliers and played in three preseason games for the Cavs, averaging 2.7 ppg, 0.7 rpg and 0.3 apg in 6.3 mpg.
 On October 27, 2007, the Cavs waived him.

 On July 1, 2008, Adams signed a two-year contract with the Toronto Raptors after attending the team's free-agent camp.

 On January 7, 2009, Adams was traded to the Los Angeles Clippers along with cash considerations for a future conditional second-round pick.
 He was quickly waived by the Clippers, and signed with KK Vojvodina Srbijagas shortly after.

 In 2011, Adams played in the Philippine Basketball Association as an import for the Rain or Shine Elasto Painters during the 2011 PBA Commissioner's Cup.

 In July 2014, he signed with the Singapore Slingers for the 2014 ABL season.

 On October 12, 2015, Adams signed with the upcoming AmeriLeague, however, the league folded after it was discovered the founder was a con-artist.